swaroopvarma2359/clairvoyance-swaroop/memory-bank/activeContext.md

 ## 3. Next Steps & Considerations

 - **Security Analysis:** An analysis was performed to identify how sensitive data is exposed.
 Key risks include the direct exposure of tool schemas and results to the LLM.
 The `mcp_context` is not directly exposed, but it defines the permissions for the tools the LLM can use.
-- **Memory Bank Update:** The current task is to bring the project's memory bank up to date to reflect the recent refactoring.
 - **Future Work:** Potential future work could involve creating a sanitization layer to filter or redact sensitive information passing between the remote server and the LLM, or expanding the Pydantic models to support more `ToolResult` content types like images or audio.